loki-cmyk/umamusume-sweepy/README.md

 - Bot no longer uses cupcakes to raise mood if it's not going to train and relies on racing first to raise mood (unless it's too low).
 - Bot now only uses Royal Kale Juice if it has a cupcake available to use afterwards or if mood is already Great without any other energy items.
 - Bot will now buy cupcakes to match the number of Royal Kale Juices it has, up to a maximum of 2.
+- Added a feature under `log_training_data` in `config.yaml` to dump all relevant internal turn data into `training_data.jsonl`.
+  - You can use `analyze_trainings.py` to do a high-level check of what the bot was doing and if it was making good decisions.
+  - Note: Not every turn is recorded on certain paths, so you may miss some information (due to "fast" path logic).
 - Reverted some awful code written for template matching that was "faster" but broke randomly because it rejected matches too aggressively.
   - This causes some event handling to slow down sometimes, but it's better than the bot picking the wrong choice.
 - Updated the MANT tier defaults because I was tired of updating the tiers and moving items around to make them sane.